jasminecorning/intophys/index.md

 * Download the 'Labtorial3' file from Week 3 on OnQ (extension .ipynb).
 * Log into <a href="https://queensu.syzygy.ca/">Syzygy</a> using your NetID, and upload your notebook.
 * You should now be in your directory 'tree' - look for /netid/tree in the url.
-Upload your Labtorial2 file.
+Upload your Labtorial3 file.
+* Be sure to delete all prompt text i.e. "double click to edit and answer questions".
 * To save your notebook, please use your <i>browser</i> menu.
 Go to File -> Print -> Save as PDF.
 Please check the print preview to ensure all your pages are there, and all your code is compiled and shows any outputs needed.
 * Upload this PDF to the 'Labtorial x upload' dropbox on OnQ, by the end of the labtorial period (5:30pm).
+* See the Labtorial3-Proposal file in Week 3 for an example on how to write a proper experiment proposal (<i>do not copy!</i>).